oracle/olcut/README-Configuration.md

 ## Remote Components

-The configuration system can make use of Jini and RMI to help instantiate a distributed system.
+The configuration system can make use of Jini (a.k.a.
+Apache River) and RMI to help instantiate a distributed system.
 Through extensions to the component definition in the configuration file, components can be registered as services in Jini.
 When a component lists another component as a property, that component need not